-Little pink begonia flowers floating in a glass of rose wine or sparkling pink champagne looks adorable.
+Little pink begonia flowers floating in a glass of rose wine or sparkling pink champagne look adorable.

-These garnishes also will make an ordinary glass of sparling water much more enticing to drink.
+These garnishes also will make an ordinary glass of sparkling water much more enticing to drink.

 It also makes a glass of water so much more interesting, with its aromatic and refreshing taste enhancing the water.

-You can easily buy jars of Wild Hibiscus blooms in syrup.
-Drop a rosella flower calyx into the bottom of a champagne glass, where they will gradually unfurl and delight you.
+Drop a rosella flower calyx into the bottom of a champagne glass, where it will gradually unfurl and delight you.
 If you add in a teaspoon of the syrup this will give a wonderful pink hue to the champagne and a hint of sweetness.

 Add dried hibiscus (rosella) blooms to rum and let it sit for 30 minutes.
 The cranberry tartness in the hibiscus will infuse with the rum as well as tinging it with a gentle rouge colour.
 The hibiscus must be dried though or else this doesn’t work so well.